-Finemere Wood enthusiastic volunteers.
+Charlotte Karmali Volunteer Warden at Finemere Wood Organises work understand and love parties of enthusiastic volunteers.
 Getting to know us We're thrilled you've decided to join BBOWT!
-Here are a few things you might like to know about us and your membership.
-How do I get in touch to make a change to my membership details - for example, my subscription amount or address? questions You can easily update your contact details, the answered amount you donate and anything else to do with your membership, including how to add children to a Family Watch membership, by getting in touch with our Membership Team (see contact details below).
+Here are a few things you might like to know about us and your membership Your How do I get in touch to make a change to my membership details - for example, my subscription amount or address? questions You can easily update your contact details, the answered amount you donate and anything else to do with your membership, including how to add children to a Family Watch membership, by getting in touch with our Membership Team (see contact details below).
 How can I find out what events are being held near me?
-Look inside your Welcome Pack for your What's On Diary which has information on all our forthcoming fantastic wildlife-themed events.
-You can also search by county, audience and keyword using the Events page of our website at www.bbowt.org.uk/events How do I book onto an event?
-You can book onto one of our events by contacting the Membership Team Your or by signing up online under the specific event page.
+The Events section of our website has information on all our forthcoming wildlife-themed events - go to bbowt.org.uk/events.
+Your regular Wild Berkshire Buckinghamshire and Oxfordshire magazine will also highlight interesting events throughout the year.
+How do I book onto an event?
+You can book onto one of our events by signing up online under the specific event page or by contacting the Membership Team.
 What is Gift Aid and how does BBOWT benefit from it?
 Gift Aid is a tax relief that enables UK charities to reclaim an extra 25% in tax on every eligible donation made by a UK taxpayer.
 This means BBOWT can claim 25p for every £1 donated at no extra cost to you.
 If you would like to know more or change your Gift Aid status please get in touch with the Membership Team.
 Who can I talk to about a specific wildlife issue?
 BBOWT has a Wildlife Information Service (WIS) with dedicated points of contact for each county.
-If you have any queries about wildlife please email info@bbowt.org.uk or call 01865 775476.
-BBOWT in numbers The number of hectares we manage, across more than 85 nature reserves We care for of the UK's remaining floodplain meadows
+If you have any queries about wildlife please get in touch via info@bbowt.org.uk or call 01865 775476.
+BBOWT in numbers

+The number of hectares we manage, across more than 85 nature reserves We care for of the UK's remaining floodplain meadows